-Strawberry puree gives this no-bake cheesecake its pink blush and ripe berry flavor.
+Strawberry puree gives this no-bake Chocolate Covered Strawberry Cheesecake its pink blush and ripe berry flavor.
 Fresh whole strawberries cover the top and a thick drizzle of chocolate makes this dessert worthy of its name.

 I’ve gotten out of my morning smoothie habit, which has temporarily been replaced by the Baked Oatmeal I’m currently obsessed with.
 I can’t explain it, but those oats are helping me live my best life right now.
 So, the big bag of frozen strawberries I use for smoothies has been hanging out in my freezer with no purpose, other than getting in my way when I’m looking for something else.